api3dao/operations-deprecated/README.md

 ## Branches and versioning

-The main branch of this repository will always represent our current working system reference.
-The main branch will be used by all operational concerns except concerns that specifically reference a deprecated version of the repository.
-Deprecated versions will be tagged as a specific version, eg. `v0.1` and may be supported indefinitely.

-Deprecated versions as of this commit:
+`main` represents the current state of the system.
+Deprecated versions are housed in individual branches.
+Deprecated versions that are still supported are:

-- `v0.1`: RRP-based Beacons
+- `v0.1`: RrpBeaconServer-based Beacons

+## Updates

 New deployments must follow the `new branch->PR (including CI status checks)->merge to main` process.